 For many of us, coffee is a great friend or even a best friend for some.
 And like we do with any friend, we give it a few nicknames.

 Coffee slang can be overwhelming at first because there are so many synonyms and terms about coffee out there.
-We did some research collecting the most important phrases so that after reading this article, you will know all about fun coffee slang words!
+We did some research collecting the most important phrases so that after reading this article, you will know all about the fun slang for coffee!

-Here are some of the commonly used slang words and nicknames for coffee:
+Here is some of the commonly used coffee slang and the most popular nicknames for coffee:

 - A Cup of Juan Valdez’s Best

 - Cup of Joe

 - High Octane

 - Liquid Gold